Independent investigation into workplace allegations at O’Connor Brewing in Norfolk to start Wednesday

 NORFOLK, Va.
 (WAVY) — An independent investigation will begin Wednesday into allegations of sexual harassment, sexism, and racism at a popular Norfolk brewery.

-It comes after anonymous former employees posted allegations of a toxic work environment at O’Connor Brewing Company on social media.
+It comes after former employees anonymously posted allegations of a toxic work environment at O’Connor Brewing Company on social media.

 The series of complaints accused managers of sexism and racism.